-- Effective transition of pupils from primary schools by meeting with relevant professionals including the SENDCo, teachers, parents, outside agencies involved with the student. - Using assessment data to identify pupils with SEN as early as possible: screening tests, CAT data, SATs results, curriculum assessments and teacher assessments (collected termly). - The SENDCo maintains a list of pupils identified through the procedures listed.
+- Effective transition of pupils from primary schools by meeting with relevant professionals including the SENDCo, teachers, parents, external agencies involved with the student. - Using assessment data to identify pupils with SEN as early as possible: screening tests, CAT data, SATs results, curriculum assessments and teacher assessments (collected termly). - The SENDCo maintains a list of pupils identified through the procedures listed.
 This list is reviewed termly.
-For some pupils a more in depth individual assessment may be undertaken by the Academy. - Identification of pupils with SEND is based on the following evidence: - Is progress significantly slower than their peers starting from the same baseline? - Does progress fail to match or better previous progress? - Progress fails to close the attainment gap between the child and their peers - Is the attainment gap widening? - The SENDCo attends Senior Leadership Team, Heads of Year, Curriculum Coordinators, Progress and Pastoral Meetings in order to identify students needing support. - Opportunities are provided for all staff to develop their knowledge of SEN in order to support students with their learning. - Staff are informed via weekly briefings or email communication of changes to the SEN register. - Differentiation is included in all teacher planning.
-Pupil Profiles and Learning Plans include strategies that should be used for individual students' learning. - Parental concerns are followed up by the SENDCo/SENDCo Assistants.
+For some pupils a more in-depth individual assessment may be undertaken by the Academy. - Identification of pupils with SEND is based on the following evidence: - Is progress significantly slower than their peers starting from the same baseline? - Does progress fail to match or better previous progress? - Progress fails to close the attainment gap between the child and their peers - Is the attainment gap widening? - The SENDCo attends Senior Leadership Team, Heads of Year, Curriculum Coordinators, Progress and Pastoral Meetings in order to identify students needing support. - CPD opportunities are provided for all staff to develop their knowledge of SEND in order to support students with their learning. - Staff are informed via bi-weekly briefings or email communication of changes to the SEND register.

+- Scaffolding and differentiation is included in all teacher planning.
+Pupil Profiles and Learning Plans include strategies that should be used for individual students' learning. - Parental concerns are followed up by the SENDCo/SENDCo Assistants/Heads of Year/form tutors/subject teachers.